Engineering-Research-and-Development/true-connector/doc/testbed/TESTBED.md

 ```

-And also for each service, add it to the network, by simply adding:
+And also for ecc-consumer and ecc-provider service, add it to the network, by simply adding:

 ```
     networks:
       - tc-network
 ```

-Or you can use already pre-configured docker compose file named *docker-compose-testbed.yml*

 ### Export TrueConnector certificate